 If you dye it a lot, it will get very dry and thin.
-But if you are careful, no problem and you can look great with the change ;)posted about 4 years ago
+But if you are careful, no problem and you can look great with the change ;)posted over 4 years ago

 i have waist length dyed black hair. its still full and thick, even at the bottom. i use tons of conditioner and apart from doing it black am very good to it, so the dye has not affected me negatively. if anything i would say i enjoy having it this way immensely, so for me its worth it.

-perhaps if you aren’t sure of the permanence of the dye job, just go with non-permanent stuff..posted about 4 years ago
+perhaps if you aren’t sure of the permanence of the dye job, just go with non-permanent stuff..posted over 4 years ago

 i was wondering the same thing…